 Task Force hails EEOC ruling protecting transgender workers

-WASHINGTON, April 24 — The National Gay and Lesbian Task Force applauds the opinion by the Equal Employment Opportunity Commission (EEOC) that transgender people are protected from discrimination by federal law.
-The EEOC found that an employer who discriminates against an employee or applicant on the basis of the person's gender identity is violating the prohibition on sex discrimination in Title VII of the Civil Rights Act of 1964.
+WASHINGTON, DC, April 24, 2012 — The National Gay and Lesbian Task Force applauds the opinion by the Equal Employment Opportunity Commission (EEOC) that transgender people are protected from discrimination by federal law.
+The EEOC found that an employer who discriminates against an employee or applicant on the basis of the person’s gender identity is violating the prohibition on sex discrimination in Title VII of the Civil Rights Act of 1964.

 The ruling involves the case of Mia Macy, a transgender woman denied a job by the Bureau of Alcohol, Tobacco and Firearms.
 Macy is represented by the Transgender Law Center.
 This precedent-setting decision applies to both private and public employees in the United States.

 Findings from Injustice at Every Turn: A Report of the National Transgender Discrimination Survey from the National Gay and Lesbian Task Force and National Center for Transgender Equality showed what a severe and life-threatening problem employment discrimination is for transgender people: 26 percent lose their job just because they are transgender, 90 percent experience mistreatment, discrimination or hide who they are to avoid it.

 Task Force Executive Director Rea Carey says: